Olier

 Olier was a former provincial electoral district in the Montreal region of Quebec, Canada that elected members to the National Assembly of Quebec.
 It encompassed the territory of the City of Saint-Leonard, and part of the city of Montreal.
 Notably the neighbourhoods of Saint-Michel and François-Perrault.

 It was created in 1965 for the 1966 election, from part of Bourget electoral district.
 Due to the rapid growth in the area its final election was in 1970.
-It disappeared in the 1973 election and its successor was spilt among three electoral districts Viau, Jeanne-Mance and Bourassa.
+It disappeared in the 1973 election and its successor was split among three electoral districts Viau, Jeanne-Mance and Bourassa.

 Its only representative was Fernand Picard of the Liberal party of Quebec.